kwalczak80/Clonmel-Hiking-Club/README.md

       </ul>
       <li>As a first-time user, I would like to read information about the Clonmel Hiking Club.</li>
       <ul>
-         <li>The about us section very clearly and briefly describes what the Clonmel hiking club is and inspires website visitors to join its group.</li>
+         <li>The about us section very clearly and briefly describes what the Clonmel Hiking Club is and in addition inspires website users to join its group..</li>
       </ul>
       <li>As a first-time user, I would like to easily read the text information displayed on the webpage regardless of the device screen size I'm using.</li>
       <ul>